azerothcore/mod-progression-system/README_naxx.md

 Frost Resistance quests depend on: reputation with AD, class and completion 9033 echoes of war

 ## Trash Loot
+Grab list of IDs wowhead -> check if drop loot split in loot, noloot, spiderloot, scraps verify with Brotalnia and CMangos DB

 Mobs found in Naxx40 by ID according to classic.wowhead --loot
 16025